coralproject/reef/dna/code-styles.md

 ## Go Coding Style

-_Note: Go Coding Style adopted from the Docker project._
+_Attribution: Go Coding Style adopted from the Docker project._

 Unless explicitly stated, we follow all coding guidelines from the Go community.
 While some of these standards may seem arbitrary, they somehow seem